What is TEACCH?

 Children usually learn together in classes.
 The classes complete various activities during the day, like group time, playtime, individual learning, skill-building and snack time.

-As with many early interventions for autism spectrum disorder (ASD), this approach is time intensive.
+As with many early interventions for autism, this approach is time intensive.

 Some research has shown positive effects from this therapy, but more high-quality studies are needed.

 Who practises TEACCH?

 Professionals delivering this program need to be trained by the TEACCH organisation to become certified.
 This training is mainly available in the United States, but it’s also available in other countries.
 In Australia, individual practitioners might be certified by TEACCH.

 Where can you find a TEACCH practitioner?

 In Australia, a few schools offer TEACCH.
 Contact the TEACCH autism program for more information.

 If your child is taking part in a TEACCH program, you’re expected to play an active role and act as a ‘co-therapist’.
 You should be able to get education, training and support to do this.

 Therapies and supports for autistic children range from behaviour therapies and developmental approaches to medicines and alternative therapies.
 When you understand the main types of therapies and supports for autistic children, it’ll be easier to work out the approach that will best suit your child.